Understanding what’s going on inside your head

 • A sudden or radical change in behaviour:

-👉 Negative change in behaviour: the person, who was generally happy, starts to withdraw, be depressed, aggressive and/or angry, get their back up, etc.
+👉 Negative changes: someone who is generally happy starts to withdraw, act depressed, aggressive and/or angry, becomes defensive, etc.

-👉 Falsely positive change in behaviour: the person, who had been sad for a while, starts to be cheerful, make plans with friends and resume what appears to be a normal life, despite there being no real change to the circumstances of their life.
-In reality, they may have found some kind of peace by developing a plan to end their suffering.
-Stay vigilant!
+👉 Falsely positive changes: someone who’s been sad for a while starts to act cheerful, make plans with friends, and resumes what appears to be a normal life, despite there being no real change to their situation.
+In reality, they may have found a kind of peace by developing a plan to end their suffering.
+Remain vigilant!

 Take my self-assessment

-HOW CAN YOU TALK ABOUT YOUR DISTRESS WITH LOVED ONES OR A SCHOOL STAFF MEMBER? 🤔
+HOW TO TALK ABOUT YOUR DISTRESS WITH LOVED ONES OR A PROFESSIONAL AT SCHOOL 🤔

 It can be hard to talk about how you’re struggling.
-You might be afraid of being judged, afraid of worrying or disappointing those around you, afraid that the whole school will know; you might think that nothing will change … It’s normal to be afraid, but you have to move past it because talking is the FIRST step towards getting better.
-It’s important not to be alone in our distress.
-There are other solutions!
+You might be afraid of being judged, of worrying or disappointing those around you, or that the whole school will find out.
+Maybe you think it won’t change anything.
+All these fears are completely normalbut you need to push past them, because talking is the FIRST step towards getting better.
+It’s important not to feel alone in your distress.
+There are solutions that will help!

-HOW SHOULD YOU REACT IF YOU’RE WORRIED ABOUT A FRIEND? 👩🏽🤝🧑🏿
+WHAT TO DO IF YOU’RE WORRIED ABOUT A FRIEND 👩🏽🤝🧑🏿

-💡 Talking about suicide with your friend will not encourage them to act.
-On the contrary, starting the discussion can be a relief for them and decrease their loneliness, or it can help them understand that they are not alone and that the people around them care about their well-being.
+💡By talking about suicide with your friend, you won’t be encouraging them to act on their thoughts.
+On the contrary, starting the discussion can be a relief; it can make them feel less alone and let them know that the people around them care about their well-being.

-Encourage the person to contact a support service or take them to see a worker.
+Encourage them to reach out to a support service, or go with them to see a mental health professional.

-👉 Here are some resources you can turn to: resources to help you
+👉 Here are some resources you can turn to: mental health resources

-If you don’t feel equipped to help someone or if the situation becomes too much of an emotional burden for you, don’t hesitate to refer the person to some resources or tell them that you feel unable to help them right now.
-It’s important to know your own limits.
+If you don’t feel equipped to help someone or if the situation becomes too much of an emotional burden for you, don’t hesitate to share some resources with them or tell them that you feel unable to help right now.
+It’s important to take care of yourself.

-👇 Download this sheet from Suicide Action Montréal to learn how to talk about suicide: what you can say or not.
+👇 Download this sheet from Suicide Action Montréal to learn what to say (and not say) when talking to someone about suicide.

 How to talk about suicide

-WHAT SHOULD YOU DO IF YOUR FRIEND REVEALS THAT THEY ARE THINKING ABOUT SUICIDE, BUT THEY SAY NOT TO TELL ANYONE?
+WHAT TO DO IF YOUR FRIEND REVEALS THAT THEYRE THINKING ABOUT SUICIDE AND ASKS YOU NOT TO TELL ANYONE

-🤔WHAT IF THE PERSON THREATENS TO COMMIT SUICIDE IF YOU TALK ABOUT IT?
+🤔WHAT IF THEY THREATEN TO COMMIT SUICIDE IF YOU SAY SOMETHING?

-WATCH THIS VIDEO TO LEARN ABOUT MCKENZIE AND MARTA’S STORIES ABOUT HOW YOU CAN HELP A FRIEND IN NEED AND MAKE A DIFFERENCE.
+WATCH THIS VIDEO TO HEAR MCKENZIE AND MARTA’S STORIES AND LEARN HOW YOU CAN HELP A FRIEND IN NEED AND MAKE A DIFFERENCE.

-If you’re in a crisis situation in which you might behave dangerously toward yourself, or if, during your conversations, your friend or the person you’re worried about tells you that they have thought up a specific plan* to commit suicide, the situation is urgent.
+If you’re in crisis and feel like you might harm yourself, or if someone you’re worried about tells you that they have a specific plan* to commit suicide, the situation is urgent.

-📞call 1 866 277-3553, go to suicide.ca or text 535353 and you’ll be referred to the prevention centre in your region.
-If you’re from Montréal, you’ll be referred to Suicide Action Montréal.
-Your call or conversation will be confidential, and their services are available 24/7.
+📞call 1-866-277-3553, go to suicide.ca, or text 535353 and you’ll be referred to your local prevention centre.
+If you’re in Montreal, you’ll be referred to Suicide Action Montréal.
+Their services are available 24/7 and anything you say will remain confidential.

 📞call 911

-*A specific plan can be identified using three points: place, method and time.
+*A specific plan involves three elements: place, method, and time.

 External resources that suit your needs

-To learn how to talk about suicide → Visit the website of the Association québécoise de prévention du suicide
+To learn how to talk about suicide → Visit the Association québécoise de prévention du suicide website

 OUR ARTICLES